Glossary of Terms

 kg Kilograms

-kg/m Kilogram (weight) per meter (length).
+kg/m Kilogram per meter.
 Regularly used to define the weight of hose.

 kgf/cm² Kilogram-force per square centimeter